Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Having said this, the fact that the Hungarian Central Bank CAN devalue its currency is one of the main points that makes Hungary attractive from a macro point of view.
 This gives the country flexibility to choose its monetary policy in a highly volatile and uncertain world, as opposed to depending on bureaucrats sitting at the European Central Bank in Frankfurt who think of Germany and France first, not Hungary.

-Personally, I see this as a great positive.
+Personally, I see this as a positive.
 It allows for solid entry points into the Hungarian real estate market.
 Budapest offers great value compered to other EU capitals.
 Additionally, most rental income can be set in Euros.
 All of my tenants pay in Euros, or in HUF but indexed to the Euro, so my yields are not impacted.

-The price history of the Budapest real estate market
+Historical prices of the Budapest real estate market

 Though affordable in absolute terms, prices are stretched for locals